-The type of pain experienced can be as varied as the reasons behind it.
-Pain can be felt as burning, stabbing, aching, pulsing, and many other sensations.
-These sensations can occur anywhere in the body, and can range from mild to severe, from intermittent to continuous, and from distracting to disabling.
-Over time, of itself, creating notable changes in the body, particularly the nervous system.
+These sensations can occur anywhere in the body and can range from mild to severe, from intermittent to continuous, and from distracting to disabling.
+Over time, chronic pain can become a disease in and of itself, creating noticable changes in the body, particularly the nervous system.

-pain is so unique, it can be challenging to manage pain effectively.
+Because each individual person with pain is so unique, it can be challenging to manage pain effectively.
 There is no one-size-fits-all approach to treatment, and pain management is usually aimed at reducing pain, not eliminating it.
 Working alongside health care providers, most people with pain will need to engage in a process of trial and error to find a treatment plan that works for them.
+This plan will need to be adjusted continually as the individual's health needs change and evolve.
 Typically, successful pain management requires finding a combination of multidisciplinary, multimodal therapies that reduce pain enough to improve quality of life and increase function.